You’ve got Questions, We’ve got Answers

 No. People are only referred out of our clinic when they consistently break clinic policies.
 Small doctor offices survive by patients paying their bills, updating their insurance information when necessary, and following through with scheduled appointments.
 If you miss 2 appointments in a 12 month period, swear or yell at anyone from our clinic, avoid paying a bill, or refuse to update your coordination of benefits (for example), it’s likely that you’ll be terminated as a patient.

 We understand that it’s hard for people to find a replacement provider that they like as much as our providers.
 But, we can only have patients who respect our clinic and staff.
+Once terminated, you will receive a letter in the mail with additional clinic and mental health resources.

 You should never, ever, self prescribe medication and take more than what’s written on the bottle.
 If you are having issues or something isn’t working as you hoped, contact the clinic.
 The providers will review and decide what is best.
 When a patient takes more meds than prescribed, our providers will not send an early refill.
 If you’re leaving for a while, we can send a prescription to another town or state.